executablebooks/.github/CONTRIBUTING.md

 # Development Conventions

 Welcome to the Executable Book Project (EBP)!
-We're excited you're here and want to contribute.
+We're excited you're here and want to contribute 🎉.

 This page outlines conventions and best practices for development and maintenance across all repositories in the EBP organisation, to help the community make the best tools possible.
+These are mostly guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 Thank you for you interest in contributing ✨